 The College accepts cash, checks and credit card payments.
 Checks and money orders should be made payable to Westchester Community College.
 Credit card payments (VISA, MasterCard, or Discover) can be made online through the MyWCC portal or in-person (cardholder must be present).
 Please see instructions on how to make an online payment on the MyWCC “How to Make a Payment Online” section.

 According to Federal FERPA regulations, student accounts can only be discussed with the student, or with a representative the student authorizes.
+However, to discuss the student account with the FERPA-designated representative, both the representative and the student must come to the Bursar’s office. /admissions/registering-for-classes/ferpa/

 Visit the Bursar’s office Refund Policy page to learn more about the refund policy.